Health

 Also Read: Commonly Asked Questions about Anxiety and GAD

-It has been found that only 1/3rd of the people with this disorder recover in a period of 12 years.
+It has been found that only 1/3rd of the people with this disorder recover in 12 years.
 According to a report, the chances of social anxiety disorder in undergraduate students is 7.8% whereas in the case of school students, it is 12.8%.
 In research conducted by Nair and his colleagues, it was found that in adolescents in rural areas, the prevalence of social anxiety disorder is about 4.8%.

 Learned Behaviour